tomgoodsun/tcgui/README.md

 The tool will read your interfaces and the current setup every time the site is reloaded

+### Preset

+You can use your own `setting.json` which defines preset settings and filtering interfaces.
+Use `settings.json` copying from `settings.sample.json`.

 ## Docker

 You can use docker to run this application.
 Run with host network (`--network host`) and network admin capabilities (`--cap-add=NET_ADMIN`).
 Site will be available on default port Ex: `http://dockerhost:5000`